OpenMPDK/dss-ansible/README.md

 #### *Copy key for ansible login*

-copy ssh key to each of the hosts using the shh-copy-id command.
+Copy ssh key to each of the hosts using the shh-copy-id command.

         ssh-copy-id ansible@testhost01.domain.com